mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.21/security/index.md

-## Transport encryption for clients(TBD)
+## Transport encryption for clients

-With Transport Encryption enabled, service clients will need to be configured to use [the DC/OS CA bundle](https://docs.mesosphere.com/latest/security/ent/tls-ssl/get-cert/) to verify the connections they make to the service.
-Consult your client’s documentation for trusting a CA and configure your client appropriately.
+With SSL enable the Transport Encryption will be enabled automatically in SSL mode.

 ## Authentication